gregorymote/queuesome/README.md

    Try it yourself at <a href="http://q-it-up.herokuapp.com">q-it-up.herokuapp.com</a>

    <h3>What is It?</h3>

    Queue it Up is a Fun and Interactive way to Listen to Music Together

    Take Turns Selecting and Creating Different Song Categories

-   Pick Songs that Best Fit Each Category
+   Pick Songs that Fit Each Category

    Listen to Everyone's Picks and Give Likes to the Songs that Fit the Best

-   While you Listen, Continue to Select Categories, Pick Songs and Give Out Likes
+   While you Listen, Continue to Select Categories, Pick Songs, and Give Out Likes to the Best Picks

    <h3> Local Dev </h3>